Fly (Maddie & Tae song): Critical

 The song has received positive reviews from music critics: Taste of Country gave "Fly" a positive review, saying it is "a meaningful ballad that showcases their full, unique harmonies".
 Tammy Ragus of Country Weekly rated it A−, saying that "while [the subject matter] is hardly a new concept for country music, the arrangement is unique in that it is both urgent and tender.
 And the impeccable and seamless harmonies...give 'Fly' an innocent yet anthemic feel."
 Got Country Online rated the song four stars out of five, saying that "the lyrics are notably motivational and inspiring and may be exactly the message our younger generation of listeners need right now".
 Ben Foster of Country Universe gave the song a B+ grade, praising the girls' vocal delivery and the song's production.
 He also thought that "the hook "You can learn to fly on the way down" [...] is a beautiful encapsulation of the song's central point that one should not be deterred by fear of failure".

 Commercial

 "Fly" debuted at number 53 on the Country Airplay, and number 49 on the Hot Country Songs charts dated for the week ending February 7, 2015.
 It climbed the chart slowly and peaked at number 9 on the Country Airplay chart on September 12, 2015, and also number 9 on the Hot Country Songs two weeks later for chart dated September 26, 2015.
 It entered the Hot 100 at number 92 for chart dated August 1, 2015, and peaked at number 61 on October 3, 2015.
-The song has sold 321,000 copies in the US as of November 2015.
+The song has sold 321,000 copies in the US as of November 2015 and has since gone Platinum by the RIAA on October 28, 2022.